binkley/homebrewery-files/witch.md

 - **Hex** <br>
   A spiteful curse that saps strength and fuels further harm.

+\page

 - **Ice Knife** <br>
-  Did you really say, "cold as a witch&rsquo;s teat?"
-I'll show you what cold is like.
+  _Did you really say, "cold as a witch&rsquo;s teat?"
+I'll show you what cold is like._

 - **Inflict Wounds** <br>
   A brutal, unassuming touch that rots flesh.